 Baby RSV and Bronchiolitis: Symptoms, When to Go to the ER & Prevention Guide

 Your baby started with a runny nose and mild cough, and now they are wheezing with every breath and struggling to eat.
 Could it be more than a cold?
 It might be RSV — Respiratory Syncytial Virus — one of the most common causes of serious lower respiratory infections in infants.
 Nearly all children are infected with RSV by age 2, and while most cases are mild, RSV can progress to bronchiolitis or pneumonia, especially in babies under 6 months.
-This guide covers everything you need to know: RSV symptoms, how it differs from a common cold, when to rush to the ER, home care strategies, and proven prevention methods.
+This guide covers what you need to know: how RSV differs from a common cold, when to rush to the ER, the exact numbers hospitals use when deciding whether to admit a baby, how to care for your baby at home, what research does and does not say about asthma later on, and how to lower the risk in the first place.

 Bronchiolitis is an infection of the bronchioles — the smallest airways in the lungs.
-When these tiny passages become inflamed and filled with mucus, they narrow and make it difficult for your baby to breathe.
-Approximately 80% of infant bronchiolitis cases are caused by RSV.
+When these tiny passages become inflamed and filled with mucus, they narrow, and that is exactly why your baby is working so hard to breathe.

 RSV Season Patterns